sujaykundu777/devlopr-jekyll/README.md

 ### Local Development Steps :
 To work locally, follow this commands.
-You might need ruby and git installed.
+You might need to download and install [ruby (with devkit)](https://www.ruby-lang.org/downloads/) and [git](https://git-scm.com/downloads).

 ```sh
 $ git clone https://github.com/your_github_username/your_github_username.github.io.git